dwjohnston/dockerized-python-app/README.md

 ## Design decisions

 Docker is a simple approach for web applications.
-Is portable, cloud agnostic.
+It is portable, cloud agnostic.

 I changed the initial code to not hardcode the port that the server runs on.
 It now refers to an environment variable PORT.